 Fundraising for Sue Ryder

-With the cancellations of fundraising events and closure of our shops during the COVID-19 pandemic, it’s more important than ever to find safe ways to raise money and support our expert palliative, neurological and bereavement care.
+During these challenging times, it’s more important than ever to find safe ways to raise money and support our expert palliative, neurological and bereavement care.

 Coronavirus means people are needing Sue Ryder’s care more now than ever and the demand for our care is expected to increase.
 With your help and kind support, we can continue to provide more care for more people, even through these difficult times.